svetameanssun/ft_irc/parcer_manual.md

 If everything is OK -> the dispatchPrivmsg returns 0, else -> it returns the kind of error that has been detected:
 - ERR_NORECIPIENT -> if there are no parameters,
 - ERR_NOTEXTTOSEND -> if there is no message to send,
-- ERR_WRONGINPUT(custom command) -> if the recpient is not a channel, nor a user.
+- ERR_WRONGINPUT(custom command) -> if the targetname is not a channel, nor a user.

 The _parcerResult pointer will keep an address of the PrivmsgParcerResult object.
 It will contain 3 attributes: